 top of page

-A few years ago, I wrote a poem that explains my motives for living a more ascetic life and renouncing it to an extent.
-For those who do not know, a few years ago I decided to become a self-described monk, abstaining from many other pleasures and unnecessary aspects of life.
+Many years ago, I wrote a poem that explains my motives for living a more ascetic life and renouncing it to an extent.
 Not in the name of a religious deity, but in the name of strength, serenity, and saving money.

-I am therefore a contemporary, young semi-hermit who aspires to dedicate his life to providing philosophical content and to achieve a state of continuous serenity, both optimally gained from partial abstention from the External World and its many, many unnecessary things.
+I am therefore a contemporary semi-hermit who aspires to dedicate his life to rectify the world through philosophy, and to achieve a state of continuous serenity through my work.

-"But why are you doing this to yourself, Tomasio, when most of your life has yet to be experienced?"
+"But why are you doing this to yourself, Tomasio?"
 You may probably ask.
 The reason for that will be momentarily presented in the following poem, where I take the image of a jester, heavily inspired by Diogenes, the ancient Greek philosopher, who critiques the orthodox ways of living; the endless pursuit of many after ultimate happiness and mental security.

 Enjoy.